loning/universe/applications/relationships/README.md

 - Deep understanding and optimization of parent-child relationships
 - Strategies for social relationship selection and development
 - Practical paths for dimension elevation in interpersonal interactions
 - Systematic methods for relationship repair and enhancement
+- Physiological and psychological rejuvenation through optimized interpersonal relationships